Rokutann/gpc.el/README.md

 ### gpc-get `(key cache &key (force nil))`

 Return the value of KEY in CACHE by calling the fetchfn if needed.

+It uses fetchfn to get the value when FORCE is non-nil.

 (fn KEY CACHE &key (FORCE nil))